KaiPereira/portfolio/src/lib/posts/boreal.md

 Growing up, I was taught to be responsible and sleep at reasonable hours, so not sleeping was a huge mindset shift for me.
 And looking back at all these small experiences, they fundamentally changed me as a person and this is one of the reasons I love attending events like these.

+This was also a huge independence jump for me, I'm still pretty young and haven't really done much by myself, so it gave me lots of confidence doing an event like this.

 ![Pasted image 20250828234556.png](/images/Pasted%20image%2020250828234556.png)

-The Boreal Express also had this really cool server setup by [Alex Park](https://github.com/alx-alexpark) where we could all share files and host stuff to be externalized.
+The Boreal Express also had this really cool server setup by [Alex Park](https://github.com/alx-alexpark) where we could all share files and host stuff to be eternalized for a long time.

 Because we didn't have any internet or anything on the train, we also needed somewhere where we could access documentation and stuff if we needed it.
 And while the system wasn't perfect, it definitely helped alot of people.

 All of us had setup our own tailscale accounts and gotten used to the server before the event started so we could add whatever we want to it beforehand.
+I found tailscale pretty confusing, but really interesting and I kinda wanna mess around with it a bit more in the future!

 The server also introduced me to the terminal.
 Yes...
 I had barely touched the terminal before the Boreal Express, and this idea that you could interact with servers and stuff really changed how I looked at programming and will definitely inspire me to grow away from just building websites and apps.

 ![Pasted image 20250828234612.png](/images/Pasted%20image%2020250828234612.png)

 The meals were also **amazing** on the train.
 I have many allergies and they were able to accommodate lots of stuff for me, and we were served like 3 course meals with lamb chops and just generally amazing food.
-I can't give enough thanks for Hackclub to providing this opportunity, it was absolutely amazing!

-There were also snacks onboard that you could grab anytime, refreshments and stuff too, is was pretty sweet.
+There were also snacks onboard that you could grab anytime, refreshments and stuff too, is was pretty sweet and the whole vibe was just really energetic and hackey, it's the kind of vibe I want to live with for the rest of my life...

 ![Pasted image 20250828234858.png](/images/Pasted%20image%2020250828234858.png)

 Being on the Boreal and seeing all the landscape around us was beautiful :D

 I live in Canada, but I never really got the opportunity to see the more remote area's only accessible by train, and it was so eye-opening to see what lies beyond large metropolitan area's.
-This will definitely inspire me to get out of my comfort more often and do cool things like this!
+I really want to try and do more exploring after seeing this, it was just unbelievable!

 ![Pasted image 20250829002642.png](/images/Pasted%20image%2020250829002642.png)